 If you try to line up the grids on the transfer tape, it will help when applying to your glass.

 We will also be sharing the fresh Pineapple Mojito recipe we used to fill these awesome DIY Pineapple Glasses!
-If you don’t want to miss our pineapple cocktail recipe or other DIY Martha Stewart projects, sign up for the Pineapple Paper Co. newsletter (CLICK HERE TO SIGN UP FOR OUR NEWSLETTER)–You’ll get updates on our most recent crafts, and exclusive access to our FREE designs and sales at the Pineapple Paper Co.
+If you don’t want to miss our pineapple cocktail recipe or other DIY Martha Stewart projects, Sign Up for our Email List–You’ll get updates on our most recent crafts, and exclusive access to our FREE designs and sales at the Pineapple Paper Co.
 Shop!

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.